tdauth/g2-mod-sonja/README.md

 * Sleep with her to regenerate life and mana and or to change the time of day.
 * New rune items to summon her anywhere and to teleport to her from anywhere.
 * New rune to summon a dragon.
+* New rune to transform into a dragon.
 * Summoned creatures are allied now.
 * She has only 90 mana maximum now instead of 1000 since she supports the hero now.
 * Teaches the newly added skills "Womanizer" and "Pimp".